Terry Taylor (footballer): Burton Albion

 On 1 February 2021, Taylor joined League One side Burton Albion on a permanent deal, signing a two-and-a-half-year deal.

 Charlton Athletic

 On 26 July 2023, Taylor signed for Charlton Athletic on a three-year deal.

+On 8 May 2026, it was confirmed that Taylor would leave the club following the expiration of his contract.

 Northampton Town (loans)

 On 22 January 2025, Taylor joined fellow League One side Northampton Town on loan for the remainder of the season.

 On 4 March 2025, Taylor scored the first goal of his career while on loan at Northampton Town in a League One match against Stockport County.

 On 11 August 2025, Taylor rejoined Northampton Town for a second time on a season-long loan.

+Stevenage

+On 26 June 2026, Taylor signed a two-year contract with the option of a further year with Stevenage on a free transfer.

 International career

 Taylor played for both Scotland and Wales as a youth and qualifies for Wales through his mother, whose family are all Welsh, and was born in Cardiff.
 He represented Scotland at under-17 and under-18 level.
 He made his debut for the Wales under-21 team on 19 November 2019 as a second-half substitute in the 1–0 win against Bosnia-Herzegovina.
 He went on to represent the under-21 side a further five times, captaining them as well.